-Something that I was hyper aware of were opinions of some of my friends.
+Something that I was hyper-aware of was opinions of some of my friends.
 They told me that I wouldn’t like this show because it “has no plot.”
 Having seen the show and having read a lot of the Peanuts comic strips, it is very clear that this show was way more like one of the comics.
-The scenes would sort of just build up to the punch line, much like the comic strips, and that was something that I really appreciated.I must say though, as entertaining as act one was, act two had the heart of this show, and that is where it was the strongest.
+The scenes would sort of just build up to the punchline, much like the comic strips, and that was something that I really appreciated.I must say though, as entertaining as act one was, act two had the heart of this show, and that is where it was the strongest.

 Our title dog was played by Ryne Nardecchia, and this man is ready for Broadway.
-Snoopy is a well trained dog, and taking that sort of role and translating it to a well trained actor, singer, and dancer was genius.
-There was something about this interpretation of Snoopy that felt almost cold to the kids, which just doesn’t seem like Snoopy from what I remember from my childhood; nevertheless it was a very funny interpretation of the character and the amount of sass that was given was very well done.
+Snoopy is a well-trained dog, and taking that sort of role and translating it into a well-trained actor, singer, and dancer was a genius.
+There was something about this interpretation of Snoopy that felt almost cold to the kids, which just doesn’t seem like Snoopy from what I remember from my childhood; nevertheless, it was a very funny interpretation of the character and the amount of sass that was given was very well done.
 Not to mention that there were moments watching the interactions between Snoopy and Woodstock that felt almost like I was watching a performance of Cats, the dancing that was done by these “animals” was to die for, plus Nardecchia was giving me major Rum Tum Tugger vibes which is something I’m always down with.